responsive web design for Orbus Software

 The article explains that responsive web design (RWD) ensures websites adapt to the user’s device, screen size, and orientation.

-It emerged due to the growth of mobile devices and aims to provide a consistent and user-friendly experience across all devices.
+It emerged due to the growth of the mobile device and aims to provide a consistent and user-friendly experience across all devices.

 Key components of RWD include fluid grids, flexible layouts, media queries, responsive images, and mobile-friendly navigation.